Human development (economics)

+The concept of human development expands upon the notion of economic development to include social, political and even ethical dimensions.
+Since the mid-twentieth century, international organisations such as the United Nations and the World Bank have adopted human development as a holistic approach to evaluating a country’s progress that considers living conditions, social relations, individual freedoms and political institutions that contribute to freedom and well-being, in addition to standard measures of income growth.

-The United Nations Development Programme defines human development as "the process of enlarging people's choices", said choices allowing them to "lead a long and healthy life, to be educated, to enjoy a decent standard of living", as well as "political freedom, other guaranteed human rights and various ingredients of self-respect".
+The United Nations Development Programme defines human development as "the process of enlarging people's choices", such choices allowing people to "lead a long and healthy life, to be educated, to enjoy a decent standard of living", as well as "political freedom, other guaranteed human rights and various ingredients of self-respect".
 Thus, human development is about much more than economic growth, which is only a means of enlarging people's choices.
-Fundamental to enlarging these choices is building human capabilities—the range of things that people can do or be in life.
-Capabilities are "the substantive freedoms [a person] enjoys to lead the kind of life [they have] reason to value".
+Some organizations, such as the Catholic Church and the Organization of American States, use the term "integral development" to reflect something wider than "economic" development.